-Most Reverend Dale J. Melczek Third Bishop of the Diocese of Gary
+Most Reverend Dale J. Melczek, third Bishop of Gary, passes at age 83

-The Most Reverend Dale J. Melczek, third Bishop of the Diocese of Gary, passed from this life peacefully on August 25, 2022, at the age of 83.
-The Diocese of Gary has been blessed tremendously to have such a hopeful and caring leader.
-He was a true shepherd who loved his flock-a tireless servant and a compassionate pastor.
-He recently celebrated thirty years with the Diocese of Gary and was still looking for new ways to share the love of Jesus in Northwest Indiana.
+MERRILLVILLE- The Most Reverend Dale J. Melczek, third Bishop of the Diocese of Gary, passed from this life peacefully early this morning, Aug.
+25, 2022, at the age of 83.
+On Aug.
+19, he celebrated thirty years with the Diocese of Gary.